So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 Most often, Youtube is the first step towards your podcast.
 That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on your Youtube channel to listen to it entirely.
 They’ll eventually switch to a podcast listening app to continue listening.

-Youtube has interesting characteristics for podcasts
+Youtube has Unique Features for Podcasting

 In addition to its very effective recommendation algorithm, Youtube has simple tools and features that can increase the engagement of your listeners.
 For example, it is much easier to leave a comment under a Youtube video than on a podcast app (not all of them actually support this format). 💪